Hybrid Face-off: The 2019 Devinci Milano!

 The Milano is our best selling hybrid bike, and we'll tell you why in a second.
 But first, let's talk about what a hybrid bike is, because most shops assume everyone already knows.
 "Hybrid" is a term used in biology to indicate the offspring of two different breeds - and that certainly applies to the hybrid bicycle!
 A hybrid is the offspring of the racing bike and mountain bike.
 It takes the efficiency of the racing bike but eliminates the curved handlebars, and it takes the comfortable mountain bike handlebars but gets rid of the inefficient, wide tires.
 Simply put: hybrid is a versatile allrounder for those who want to ride on-and-off-road efficiently and with a whole lotta comfort.

 What makes the Devinci Milano special is that it's Canadian.
 This isn't just patriotism, it's a reflection of what makes our cities very different from American cities.
 Most of North America's bike industry is based in the Los Angeles area, where it's always summer and people don't dare ride downtown.
-This context means that certain assumption are built into most mainstream hybrid bikes.
+This context means that certain assumptions are built into most mainstream hybrid bikes.
 For instance, most hybrids aren't designed with the durability needed for city riding - they are only designed for recreation.
 Most hybrids aren't designed for winter but instead are only designed for summer.
 And finally, most hybrids assume the rider want to be a little hunched over into a sporty position - which is fine if you're pointing your bike in a straight line down a bike path, but really sucks if you're riding in a highly contingent environment like the city.

 Drop the puck!
 The winner is Team Canada!